unbit/uwsgi.it/FullServerCustomerQuickstart.md

 The system constantly checks that you are not overselling.

-You are not supposed to delete containers (you can remap, reconfigure and retag them easily) as it hsould be followed by a complete removal of the container's home from the server, so if you need to destroy a container (for a good reason, contact your supplier).
+You are not supposed to delete containers (you can remap, reconfigure and retag them easily) as a delete should be followed by a complete removal of the container's home from the server, so if you need to destroy a container (for a good reason), contact your supplier.

 Getting the list of available servers